Uffington House

 Reason Fire

-Fire is a devastating and remorseless enemy of the country house; consuming not only the house but the contents, interiors, and even history; breaking the links which once bound a family to an area.
+Fire is a devastating and remorseless enemy of the country house.
+It consumes not only the house, but the contents, interiors, and even history; breaking the links which once bound a family to an area.
 The indiscrimate nature of fire means that the houses taken are sometimes some of the finest - and in Lincolnshire, Uffington House was perhaps one of the few to compare to such sublime beauties as Belton House.

 What set Uffington House apart was that it was one of the earlier post-Restoration country houses which clearly signposted the strength of the coming classical influences.
 The dark period of the Commonwealth had been a relatively architecturally dormant time as few of the newly wealthy (or those who had managed to hold onto their existing fortunes) felt secure enough to commit to the huge expenditure of a new country house.
 Following the restoration of the monarchy in 1660 and the subsequent largesse of the new king, Charles II, sparked a revival in the building of new status symbols to reflect new titles and recovered fortunes.
 Luckily, the genius of Christopher Wren (developing the ideas of Inigo Jones combined with some European influences) was available to accelerate the process - even if his contributions were exceptionally rare.
 One of Wren's few country house designs was for Tring Manor House, Hertfordshire which was built between 1669-71, an innovative design in the now familiar 9-bay by 2-storey layout with pediment.
 By c1678, the design had travelled up to Northamptonshire, creating the elegant Walcot House.